zaiyan-alam/flask_docker/README.md

 # flask_docker
-A simple python backend API service in Flask Python web framework with ability to run in Docker container.
+A simple Backend API service in Python'S Flask web framework with ability to run in Docker container.

 Methods implemented for interacting with the backend service :
 1. Postman